Elise Bennett Smith

-Elise Clay Bennett Smith (September 9, 1871 – 1964), President of the Kentucky Equal Rights Association from 1915–1916, also served as an Executive Committee member for the National American Woman Suffrage Association.
+Elise Clay Bennett Smith (September 9, 1871 – 1964) was President of the Kentucky Equal Rights Association from 1915 to 1916, and served as an Executive Committee member for the National American Woman Suffrage Association.
 Her last name changed several times as she married three men in succession: from her birth surname of Bennett she became Smith, then Jefferson, and finally Gagliardini.

 Early life, first marriage, and motherhood

 Elise "Fanny" Clay Bennett was the second of six children of suffragists Sarah "Sallie" Lewis Clay Bennett (daughter of Mary Jane Warfield Clay) and James Bennett of Madison County, Kentucky.
 She was also the niece of several nationally known activists, including Mary Barr Clay, Laura Clay, and Belle Harris Bennett.
 She graduated from the University of Michigan in Ann Arbor, Michigan.

-She married Thomas Jefferson Smith, Jr. (July 6, 1867 - October 10, 1916) of Madison County, Kentucky, on February 3, 1898.
-They had two children together: Elise Bennett Smith Wenley and Thomas Jefferson Smith, Jr.
+She married Thomas Jefferson Smith Jr. of Madison County, Kentucky, on February 3, 1898.
+They had two children together: Elise Bennett Smith Wenley and Thomas Jefferson Smith Jr.

 By 1900, the Smiths were renting a house on Fourth Street in Richmond, Kentucky, while he worked as a lawyer.
-Elise was a housekeeper and taking care of their baby daughter, Elise (13 July 1899 - 1 September 1986).
-Their son Thomas Jefferson Smith (2 April 1904 - 3 November 1944) was also born in Madison County, Kentucky.
+Elise was a housekeeper and taking care of their baby daughter, Elise (born 13 July 1899).
+Their son Thomas Jefferson Smith was also born in Madison County, Kentucky in 1904.

 In 1912 the family moved to Frankfort, Kentucky since her husband had been appointed to a four-year post as a State Banking Commissioner which oversaw regulations of banking.
 As the niece of the widower Kentucky Governor James B. McCreary, she served as the hostess of gatherings at the executive mansion at Frankfort.
 She also served as the chairman of the promotion committee for the "Woman's Shop" at the Kentucky State Fair in Louisville in September 1915.

 After her first husband died, she moved with her two children (Elise was 30 and Thomas 15) to a high society neighborhood of the St. James–Belgravia Historic District in Louisville, Kentucky, renting an apartment at Saint James Court.
 She was financially stable, holding stock in the Clay's Ferry Bridge Company.

-Club and Suffrage Activities
+Club and suffrage activities

 1912

 Elise Bennett Smith, a member of the Daughters of the American Revolution, was elected President of Federation of Women's Clubs in Kentucky.

 Confident of the Kentucky legislature in early 1912 passing school suffrage for Kentucky women (with educational qualification), she would start planning a campaign for full suffrage thereafter.